selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

     # ...
 ```

-* Now let's compare the time of the current looped event with the last timestamp saved in the `timestamp.log` file.
+* Compare the time of the current looped event with the last timestamp saved in the `timestamp.log` file.
-* If the time value is the same as the last timestamp there have been no new events and no further action is required, so we can break the loop and print out a short information message.
+* If the time value is equal to the last timestamp, there have been no new events and further action is not required, so we can break the loop and print out a short information message.
-* If the time value is larger than the last saved timestamp, our email is sent using our `send_mail()`and the current event timestamp is written to the `timestamp.log` file.
+* If the time value is larger than the last saved timestamp, a email is sent using the `send_mail()` method and the current event timestamp is written to the `timestamp.log` file.

 ```python
 # ...